 - communication skills, including a demonstrated command of the English language, both written and oral

 Individuals successfully meeting the required admissions selection criteria may receive an invitation to visit our campus for an interview, which provides further insight into the applicant’s character and motivation, and allows an applicant the opportunity to meet with an Admissions staff member to discuss his or her application, tour our campus and meet with faculty and students.
+The option for an online interview may be available upon request.

 Please note, it is an applicant's responsibility to respond promptly to an interview invitation, either to accept or to decline.
 Information will be shared with all schools and colleges of optometry if an applicant is a "no show" for a scheduled admissions interview.
 Please contact the Office of Admissions with any questions regarding the interview process.